k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

    aws_secret_access_key = my_secret_key
 ```

-Make a copy of the `medusa-bucket-key.yaml` template, replacing `my_access_key` and `my_secret_key` with your S3 values in your version.
+**Make a copy** of [medusa-bucket-key.yaml](./medusa-bucket-key.yaml), and then replace `my_access_key` and `my_secret_key` with your S3 values.

 In the YAML, notice the `stringData` property value: `medusa_s3_credentials`.
 The secret gets mounted to this location; this is where Medusa expects to get the AWS credentials.

-Apply the YAML to your Kubernetes environment:
+Apply the YAML to your Kubernetes environment.
+In this example, assume that you had copied medusa-bucket-key.yaml to my-medusa-bucket-key.yaml:

 ```
-kubectl apply -f medusa-bucket-key.yaml secret/medusa-bucket-key configured
+kubectl apply -f my-medusa-bucket-key.yaml secret/medusa-bucket-key configured
 ```